Written by Chi-Chi Egbo

 But in 2026, things are different.

 The workplace is shifting.
 Pace is no longer driven primarily by human effort.
 The speed of automated systems and digital tools drives it.
-What used to be “must be able to work in a fast-paced environment” is quietly evolving into “must be able to work with automation.”
+What used to be “must be able to work in a fast-paced environment” is becoming “must be able to work with automation.”
 It’s a subtle shift and a significant one.

 Before I go further, let’s take a step back.
 When we say someone needs to “work in a fast-paced environment,” what are we really asking?

-Increasingly, we’re asking whether they can work effectively alongside automation.
-That’s a very different skill set from what employers originally meant.
+Increasingly, job descriptions are asking whether they can work effectively alongside automation.
+That’s a very different skill set from what employers originally had in mind.

 What “Fast-Paced” Used to Signal

 But as workplace automation increases, the question is shifting.
-It’s becoming less about how much you can personally handle and shifting to how well you can think, evaluate, and push boundaries.
+It’s becoming less about how much you can personally handle and more about how well you can think, evaluate, and push boundaries.

 What Working With Automation Requires

-And doing less can feel uncomfortable.
-For many professionals, productivity has long been tied to volume.
-It’s what we know.
-So when automation reduces hands-on execution, it can trigger questions about job stability and career growth, and rightfully so.
+When automation reduces hands-on execution, it triggers questions about job stability and career growth, and rightfully so.
 Next thing you know, you’re deep into think pieces about AI and your fears about what the future holds start bubbling to the surface.
 I hope this blog doesn’t do that to you.
 Instead, I want it to guide you through the noise.
+That's my goal.

 What This Means for Career Development